Cosmetics product information file (PIF)

 |The responsible person shall make the product information file readily accessible in electronic or other format at his address indicated on the label to the competent authority of the Member State in which the file is kept.
 The information contained in the product information file shall be available in a language which can be easily understood by the competent authorities of the Member State (EU Regulation 1223/2009, Article 11.3).|

-The product information file must be kept at one single address within the EU, even if the cosmetic product is sold in various EU countries.
+The product information file must be kept at one single address within the EU/UK, even if the cosmetic product is sold in various EU countries.
 This also means that there can only be one responsible person per product for the whole of the EU – there cannot, for example, be one responsible person in Germany and one in France for the same product.

 PRODUCT INFORMATION FILE (PIF) CONTENT

 The product information file content is described in article 11 of EU Cosmetics Regulation 1223/2009 and UK Schedule 34 to the Product Safety and Metrology etc. (Amendment etc.) (EU Exit) Regulations 2019.
 The content of the cosmetics product information file is standardized and does not change, irrespective of the type of cosmetic product in question.

 According to article 11, the product information file must contain the following information and data.